 In the laboratory, The Crown Princess saw how researchers study wound healing, investigate hereditary causes of renal damage in diabetes, and measure various hormones and antioxidants.

-World Diabetes Day, on 14 November each year, was launched by the International Diabetes Federation and the World Health Organization in 1991 to raise awareness of diabetes as a disease that is becoming ever more common throughout the world.
+World Diabetes Day, on 14 November each year, was launched by the International Diabetes Federation External link, opens in new window. and the World Health Organization in 1991 to raise awareness of diabetes as a disease that is becoming ever more common throughout the world.
 Frederick Banting, one of the discoverers of insulin, was born on 14 November 1891.